 Sea Gods Skylla Cross Touring Review: Overview

-The Skylla Cross Touring iSUP is brand new for Sea Gods in 2022 and is a dual-purpose, all-terrain, performance inflatable board that fits neither in the all-around category, nor in the touring category.
+The Skylla Cross Touring iSUP is brand new for Sea Gods and is a dual-purpose, all-terrain, performance inflatable board that fits neither in the all-around category, nor in the touring category.
 Instead it perfectly straddles the line between both.
 Combined with an ultra-high quality construction and lifetime warranty, the Sea Gods Skylla should be on every SUP shopper’s radar.

 — Sea Gods Skylla Cross Touring 11′ Summary Ratings and Review – —

 Construction & Durability